 Dividing debt is a standard part of divorce proceedings, and even if a vehicle is in one spouse’s name, the court may order the other spouse to make full or partial payments.
-If your wife’s name is the only one on the loan, she’s the only one held responsible by the lender, and if payments aren’t made, only her credit will be affected.
-However, if the court has ordered you to make payments as part of the divorce settlement, you’re legally responsible and can be held in contempt if you don’t pay.
+If your wife’s name is the only one on the loan, she’s the only one held responsible by the lender.
+If payments aren’t made, only her credit score should go down.

 Determining Debt Responsibility

 Most states use the common law system for determining property ownership and hold one spouse responsible only if her name is on a deed, registration paper or other document showing ownership.
 In these states, property held in only your wife's name stays her responsibility alone, even if she purchased it during the marriage.
 You're generally protected if the vehicle and the attached loan name only your wife.

 Remember, however, that the typical rules of a common law states aren't carved in stone.
 The terms of your prenuptial agreement, if you signed one, may supersede the state's common law property ownership determination.

 A judge, too, has the power to assign the car payment to you as part of the divorce settlement.
 He may do so if your income is significantly higher than your wife's or if you're considered at fault for the divorce.
 If that happens, you become responsible for the debt even though you ordinarily wouldn't be.